-This spring the Environment Centre is launching what it hopes to be the first in a series of workshops to establish edible gardens around the Centre and to teach participants how to achieve the same results in their own yards and communities.
+This season the Environment Centre is happy to offer another set of workshops to establish edible gardens around the Centre and to teach participants how to achieve the same results in their own yards and communities.

 Each three hour workshop will involve two components.
-The first is labour, we will all work together to get the garden prepared.
-This allows participants time to ask questions about the process and time to get to know each other and the land so we can make decisions together about how the garden is designed and what plants we want to introduce.
+The first is labour, we will all work together to prepare, plant and maintain the garden.
+This allows participants time to ask questions about the process and time to get to know each other and the land as well as our plants and their needs.
 The second component is a lesson.
 The themes of each workshop are listed below.
 Teachings are in the permaculture style which incorporates ideas of organic, small scale, intensive, holistic and sustainable living and gardening.

 Workshops run from 1:30 to 4:30pm.